The University of Wisconsin Emergency Medicine Residency

 Thank you for considering the residency program at the University of Wisconsin BerbeeWalsh Department of Emergency Medicine!

-We recognize 2020 has been an unprecedented year and understand that many students have been unable to complete previously planned rotations in emergency medicine.
+We understand that many students may have been unable to complete previously planned rotations in emergency medicine this past year.
 While historically we have asked for two EM standardized letters of recommendation (SLOEs), we acknowledge that in light of recent events this may not be possible for all applicants.
 In addition to one SLOE from an emergency medicine rotation, we ask that applicants obtain additional letters of recommendation in the alternative-SLOE (for subspecialty rotations in EM) or O-SLOE (for off-service rotations) formats.
-We are happy to answer additional questions or concerns about your application on a case by case basis.
+We are happy to answer additional questions or concerns about your application on a case-by-case basis.

 >> Application Requirements